This post may contain affiliate links. For more information, please read the full disclosure policy here.

 For another chance to see Santa, check out Christmas at Canada Place.
 For something unique, there is an Avenue of Christmas Trees.
 Each tree is decorated differently.
 When I visited there was even a tree solely decorated in Vancouver Canucks decorations.
 There is also Woodward’s Windows, which feature several handcrafted Christmas scenes.
 The Karaoke Christmas Lights Trolley Tour departs from Canada Place, so why not stop by beforehand?

-The parade winds its way through downtown Vancouver from 1pm on 6 December.
+The parade winds its way through downtown Vancouver one Sunday in early December.
 Out of all the Christmas activities listed here, the parade would be my least favourite.
 I think the others are more intimate and hence more festive.
 But if you are downtown, why not check out a lot of Santas walking down the road?

 Whistler, or Whistralia as it is commonly known, was where I had a white Christmas with friends in 2013.
 We had such a memorable time frolicking in the snow, trying Caesars for the first time (never again) and taking photos of the picturesque and brightly lit Whistler Village.
 If it wasn’t for the freezing temperatures, I could have been at home with the amount of Australian accents echoing through the town.